 - Calmness under pressure

-Confident athletes do not hesitate when it is time to perform.
+Confident athletes don’t hesitate when it’s time to perform.

 Confidence Comes From Preparation